FAQ

 What is dressed weight?

 Dressed weight, hook weight, and hanging weight are commonly used terms in the meat industry to describe the weight of an animal after it has been harvested.
+Dressed weight is not the same as delivered weight.

 Dressed weight refers to the weight of the animal after the head, hooves, internal organs, and other inedible parts have been removed, but before further processing or trimming occurs.
 When you receive your order, you will find that it includes bones such as bone marrow, soup bones, and canine suitable bones and a portion of usable fat (for tallow making).